-To get familiar with the school's organisation and the campus, ICN Business School organises a 2-day orientation session for its newly arrived incoming students at the beginning of the year.
-During this session, you will be provided with general information about the school.
-The first day is mandatory, 2nd one optional.
+To get familiar with the school's organisation and the campus, ICN Business School organises an orientation day for its newly arrived incoming students at the beginning of the academic year.
+During this session, you will be provided with general information about the school, and it will be the opportunity for a lot of interaction between French and international students.